 It marked the launch of a new lecture series on Islam and the Practice of Peace sponsored by the Prince Alwaleed Bin Talal Islamic Studies Program at Harvard University and the RPP Initiative.

 The event featured Imam Dr. Muhammad Nurayn Ashafa, Co-Executive Director, Interfaith Mediation Centre, Kaduna, Nigeria.
 Formerly a Muslim youth militia leader engaged in violent clashes with Christians in his native Nigeria, Imam Dr. Muhammad Nurayn Ashafa was inspired by religious teachings in Islam to pursue the path of peace.
 He presented his faith-based approach to promoting intergroup reconciliation and harmony and combating religious extremism and violence as he has been practicing it for two decades in the contemporary Nigerian context.
 He also shared the theology that informs his peace work and the lived practices that characterize his relations as an imam with members of his congregation, Muslims of other orientations, and people of other religions.
 This lecture was part of the Islam and the Practice of Peace Lecture Series, co-sponsored by the Alwaleed Islamic Studies Program at Harvard in collaboration with RPP.
+Also part of the annual RPP keynote events in 2015, it received generous support from the Provostial Fund for the Arts and Humanities at Harvard University.

 This event featured Ali S. Asani, Professor of Indo-Muslim and Islamic Religion and Cultures, Harvard University, Director, Prince Alwaleed bin Talal Program in Islamic Studies at Harvard University and Jeff Seul, Lecturer on the Practice of Peace at Harvard Divinity School, Chairman of the Peace Appeal Foundation and Partner, Holland & Knight.